matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getMainContract`

-Returns the address of the zkSync contract.
+Returns the address of the zkSync Era contract.

 ### Input parameters